Install SPL2-based apps

 Install an SPL2-based app

-In this Beta, Splunk administrators can install and use SPL2-based applications on the pre-release version of Splunk Enterprise.
+Splunk administrators can install and use SPL2-based applications on the supported versions of the Splunk platform.

 Complete the following steps to install a SPL2-based application.
 For information about basic app installation, see About installing Splunk add-ons in the Splunk Add-ons manual.

-- Save the SPL2-app on your pre-release version of Splunk Enterprise.
+- Save the SPL2-app on the supported version of the Splunk platform.

 - On the Splunk Web home screen, select the Apps drop-down and then select Manage apps.